TV Powww: Switchback

 Switchback aired on CBC Television station CBRT in Calgary, Alberta in 1985, also including Intellivision games.

 Zap

 In Cleveland, Ohio, Zap (named after host Bob Zappe) aired in the mornings from 1978 to 1979 on NBC station WKYC which had a feature similar to TV Powww.

 International versions

 Australia

 In the early 1980s, Golden West Network (GWN) had a version called TV Powww (or possibly TV Pow), hosted by Chris Mills.
 There was a spaceship game, a boxing game and a soccer/football game.

 A basic version of Space Invaders was broadcast daily after school hours in Rockhampton, north-east coast of Australia during the early 1980s.
 Children would yell "Pow!" over the telephone, with the host pressing the fire button in the studio.
 Reaction time varied with the mood of the host.
 The game was often chaotic, with contestant rapid firing, and sync abandoned when the host was unable to keep up.

+WIN4 in Wollongong [WIN (TV station) - Wikipedia] built a spaceship set and had kids come into the studio to play TV Powww in the early eighties.